-- Check if all your internal links are linking to canonical URLs with optimal anchor text.
+- Check if all your internal links link to canonical URLs with optimal anchor text.

 - Check if your pagination is implemented effectively.

-- Check if the URLs are SEO-friendly and the URL parameters are set up correctly.
+- Check if the URLs are SEO-friendly and if the URL parameters are set up correctly.

 - Review your page’s canonical tags or hreflangs for correctness.